H4cking-Esentials/Cookie-Grabber-Creator/README.md

 [11/30/2022]
 - Added Support for Windows 7 and 8.
 (Linux coming soon :eyes:)
 - Added V2 with more features + injection.
-- Fixed Bug where setup would take forever to load.
+- Fixed bug where setup would take forever to load.
+- Improved look of setup.

 # Download